thelordofthetimes/csdoc/README.md

-cs255   introduction to cryptography                                          no cs161   design and analysts of algorithms                                    yes cs143   compiler                                                             yes cs107   computer organization and system                                     yes
+cs255   introduction to cryptography                                          no cs161   design and analysts of algorithms                                    yes cs143   compiler                                                             yes cs107   computer organization and system                                      no